mamadfrhi/Germany-Corona-Light/README.md

 2. find `stateName = Bayern;`

-3. Replace `Bayern` with name of your desired state.
+3. Replace `Bayern` with the name of your desired state.

 ---